sick-appspace-samples/Timeout/readme.md

 ## Timeout
-Introduction to time based and distance based (conveyor) timeouts
+Introduction to time and distance based (conveyor) timeouts.

 ### Description
 This sample is setting up two types of timeout options, time based and distance based.
 The conveyor timeout is set to occur when the conveyor reaches